regal/regal/docs/overview/events.md

     });
 ```

-When the `motivate` event is executed, it checks the value of its `date` argument to determine which event should be caused next.
+When the `motivate` event is executed, it checks the value of its `date` argument to determine which event should be executed next.

 ```ts
 const myGame = new GameInstance();